whistlegraph/aesthetic-computer/README.txt

 😀 TODO 😆

-*** 🆕 sotce.com ***
-  - [] Take current sotce.com and -> buy.sotce.com and redesign homepage.
-                                     ^ what is the url?
-    - [] Jeffrey builds diary network / new sotce.com on `diaries.sotce.net`
-      - []

-*** kidlisp debugger ***
-  - [] light up each line as it executes
-  - [] be able to see the values visually connect
-  - [] the debugger would eventually become the editor...
-  - [] and it needs to be built into the running page
-  - [] this starts by making a drawing / graph of the ast
-  - [] and by lighting up each list / atom as it gets evaluated / lighting up the body of each evaluation

 🌟 Projects in Progress (PIP) 🌟

   - [🟨] Add a "handles" directory to scroll through all active handles.
   - [-] add a "system update" notifier based on commits - i should be able to tag a commit or decide somehow if a `log` would be sent or not?